-- (h) Embargo of Unlawful Hardware.
-Whenever the department finds, or has probable cause to believe, that any hardware related to gaming authorized by the act has been compromised in such a way that affects the integrity of gaming or causes economic harm to consumers or the state, the department may require that such hardware be embargoed in a manner acceptable to the department.
+(h) Seizure Embargo of Unlawful Hardware.
+Whenever the department finds, or has probable cause to believe, that any hardware related to gaming authorized by the act has been compromised in such a way that affects the integrity of gaming or causes economic harm to consumers or the sstate, the department may require that such hardware be embargoed in a manner acceptable to the department.
 Upon notice by the department of such embargo, the licensee or such third party in control of the hardware shall immediately affix a tag or other appropriate marking on the hardware to indicate that it is not available for use.
-The licensee may request a hearing before the commissioner in accordance with chapter 54 of the Connecticut General Statutes.
+The licensee may request a hearing before the commissioner in accordance with Chapter 54 of the Connecticut General Statutes.
 Such request for hearing shall be made in writing to the commissioner within ten days of receipt from the department of the notice of embargo.
 The Commissioner may grant or deny the request for a hearing at the Commissioner's discretion.
-If such request for a hearing is denied, the denial shall be final and the licensee may appeal such denial to the Superior Court in accordance with section 4-183 of the Connecticut General Statutes. - (i) No person shall transfer, remove or dispose of the embargoed hardware without the written permission of the commissioner.
+If such request for a hearing is denied, in the discretion of the commissioner, the denial shall beis final and the licensee may appeal such denial to the Superior Court in accordance with section 4-183 of the general statutes.

+(h)(i) No person shall transfer, remove or dispose of the embargoed hardware without the written permission of the commissioner.
 The embargo shall remain in force until removed by the commissioner, ordered to be removed by a court of competent jurisdiction or the hardware is confiscated pursuant to an order by the court.